saikrishna531/Mlops/README.md

 # Mlops
-This is an sample mlops to test promotion process on dataiku
+This is an sample mlops to test promotion process on dataiku.